j0hn-mc-clane/goshia/readme.md

 ```

-To configure this app, simply copy the configuration.yml to configuration.local.yml and substitute the placeholders.
+To configure this app:

-The application is served on port 8080 with endpoint GET /deploy.
+1. Clone the repository
+2. Copy configuration.template.yml to configuration.yml and fill in your details
+3. Run sudo make, this will make sure golang is installed, folders are created and whatnot
+4. Ready to go!

+Deployment can be done by executing a HTTP GET request on /deploy with queryparameter named branch, specifying which branch to checkout.